yliu7366/yliu_utilities/tutorials/Grounded-SAM/README.md

 python grounded_sam_simple_demo.py
 ```
 #### Grounded-SAM impainting
-This demo sounds very cool but the code for running the demo doesn't work with python import error.
+This demo is particularly interesting but the code for running the demo doesn't work with python import error.
 ```bash
 ImportError: cannot import name 'CLIPTextModelWithProjection' from 'transformers'
 ```